cornerstonejs/cornerstone/docs/advanced/enabled-element-layers.md

+---
+description: Adding Layers to an Enabled Element allows Cornerstone to display labels maps and perform image fusion.
+---

 # Enabled Element Layers

 > Adding **Layers** to an **Enabled Element** allows Cornerstone to display labels maps and perform image fusion.